Bad Girl (Massari song)

-"Bad Girl" is a song by Lebanese/Canadian R&B/Pop singer Massari.
-It's the first single from his second studio album Forever Massari.
+"Bad Girl" is a song by Lebanese/Canadian R&B/pop singer Massari.
+It is the first single from his second studio album Forever Massari.

 Music video

-A music video was released on iTunes on June 9, 2009, it features Massari's love interest driving a Lotus Exige and Massari following closely behind on a motorbike.
+A music video was released on June 9, 2009, featuring Massari's love interest driving a Lotus Exige and Massari following closely behind on a motorbike.
 It also shows Massari on the beach with the woman.